 Learn something new every day More Info... by email

 Twin-tip skis are a ski design which began to gain popularity in the late 1990s.
 Conventional alpine skis have a curved front end and a flat rear end.
-Twin-tip skis have curved fronts and rears, which enable the skier to do more tricks, turn more effectively, have stable landings, and ski backwards as well.
+These skis have curved fronts and rears, which enable the skier to do more tricks, turn more effectively, have stable landings, and ski backwards as well.
 The versatile skis led to a resurgence in popularity for skiing amongst younger sportspeople, and led to changes in ski resort design as well.

 Twin-tip skis are often linked with snowboards, because both enable athletes to do an astounding array of tricks.
 Many snowboarders have taken up twin-tip skis as well because it is actually possible to do more tricks on skis, due to the greater amount of speed which can be achieved.
 As a result, skiers and snowboarders are often seen sharing space in halfpipes and other areas at ski resorts set aside for tricks.

 Due to the increased demand caused by twin-tip skis, ski resorts have begun changing the way they groom their facilities.
 More space is set aside for stunt areas, halfpipes are much larger, and youthful skiers are welcome at many resorts.
 Several stunt skiers who use twin-tip skis are sponsored by resorts, and make excellent advertising for their facilities.
-Twin-tip skiers and snowboarders tend to have very high standards about snow quality and pack as well, which has driven up overall standards at many ski resorts.